 Perhaps its most prominent feature is being home to the Port Of Penang, the state’s largest seaport.
 This has helped to drive the city’s economy and draw numerous businesses to the region.

-On a tourism front, the city offers a diverse range of activities for the modern traveller.
+On a tourism front, the city offers a diverse range of activities for the modern traveler.
 For starters, it is one of the premier shopping districts in Penang, featuring a number of malls and stores, selling an incredible range of products that will have all visitors covered, no matter what they’re looking for.

 In terms of more traditional attractions, the city thrives on activities that rely on nature and the great outdoors.

 You have the Penang Bird House, which is home to more than 300 species of bird, as well as a wide range of other plant and animal life.
-With walk in aviaries, gardens and ponds, it is the largest of its kind anywhere in Malaysia.
+With walk-in aviaries, gardens, and ponds, it is the largest of its kind anywhere in Malaysia.